metomi/rose/sphinx/tutorial/rose/furthertopics/widget-development.rst

 ==================

-The ``rose edit`` GUI displays configurations using built-in widgets.
-For more complex requirements ``rose edit`` supports custom widgets as plugins.
+The :ref:`command-rose-config-edit` GUI displays configurations using built-in widgets.
+For more complex requirements :ref:`command-rose-config-edit` supports custom widgets as plugins.

 In this tutorial we will write a custom widget which offers typing suggestions when entering usernames.